- Research Collections

 - College Catalogs.
 Some bound college catalogs are listed in the online catalog.
 A reference collection of mostly New York State college catalogs, dating from the 1800s to the mid-1970s, is not listed in the online catalog.
 These older college catalogs may require several business days to retrieve.
 Arrangements should be made prior to visiting the Library.
 Use the Ask a Librarian page to make your request.

 We have Regents Examinations going from the first exam in the 1800s to the present.
 Titles, dates of coverage, and call numbers are listed below in date order.
 The location for all of these examinations is D-NYS-DOC and they are part of our New York State documents collection.
-Some Regents Exams are available online.
+Many Regents Exams are available online.

 |Dates of Coverage||Title||NYSL Call Number|